 Test Your Pair for Polarization

-At this point you’re probably wondering if the sun readers you already have are polarized.
+At this point you’re probably wondering if the reading sunglasses you already have are polarized.
 Here’s a quick and easy test (and you can find even more here)!
 Flat panel LCD computer screens emit polarized light.
-Look straight at your computer screen wearing your sun readers and you can probably see the display normally.
+Look straight at your computer screen wearing your reading sunglasses and you can probably see the display normally.
 Tilt your head left or right, however, and the image will dim if your lenses are polarized.
 It may even disappear, because if you block both vertical and horizontal light, there really isn’t much left to see.
 Your computer screen didn’t dim?
 Then your pair isn’t polarized.

-Check out our selection of polarized sun readers (and keep your eyes safe outdoors all season long with reading sunglasses).
+Check out our selection of polarized reading sunglasses (and keep your eyes safe outdoors all season long with reading sunglasses).
 Looking for polarized fit-over pairs to wear over your regular readers?
-We’ll keep your eyes happy with OveRxCast pairs like these and these.

 Trust us!
 Your eyes will thank you.